henry2004y/Ganymede/menu2.md

 [Fatemi+, 2018][Fatemi+2018]

+Outer boundary condition: $T_i = T_e = 200\,\text{eV}$, $n_i = 4\,\ text{cm}^{-3}$.
+The author claims that using a slightly higher than average (60 eV) temperature would compensate the missing of energetic particles, but this is obviously impossible.
+To get the 3.8 nPa upstream pressure with the given $n_i$, the average temperature would be as high as 6000 eV.
+This won't make much of a difference to the magnetopause location because the pressure balance is predominantly determined by the magnetic pressure and dynamic pressure.

 They do not specify the inner boundary conditions in the published paper.
 While they have kinetic ions in their model, only the simulated electric and magnetic fields are used in another test particle model to compute the precipitation fluxes for the energetic particles.
 This probably means that there are some issues with the hybrid model itself, otherwise why not use the information from the model directly?